(Photo courtesy City of Glendale website)

 I fled the failing Lib sheet Quad-City Times back in 1992 to work as a Pulliam Fellow at The Arizona Republic.

-Today, I write about mental health, addiction and recovery, medical cannabis, caregiving, and public health.
+Today, I write about medical cannabis, caregiving, and public health.
 I have written branded content for Fortune 500 companies such as Universal Health Services, but I also have filed journalistic reports for Healthline.com.

 My chatty, breezy, yet authoritative style has made me a hit with my clients.